Arya Samaj in Kenya: Arya Pratinidhi Sabha of East Africa

 An Arya Samaj was formed in Mombasa, the second largest city in Kenya, in 1904.
 Its activities mirrored those of the Samaj in Nairobi as it built a temple, established a Youth Wing, held weekly services, built a nursery and a school and formed an Aryan Club.
 In 1922, the Arya Pratinidhi Sabha of Eastern Africa was formed to coordinate the activities of all the Arya Samajs in East Africa and at present there are nineteen affiliated Arya Samajs.

-The future of Arya Samaj in East Africa
+Present status of Arya Samaj in East Africa

 Arya Samaj were initially established during British colonial rule when there was a large influx of Indian migrants into East Africa, but had to adapt with changing conditions.
 There was mass migration of Indians out of East Africa following independence but the Samaj has maintained its presence in East Africa.
 At present the Samaj makes valuable contribution to uplift the condition of the African people.